Skip to content

 Cons

-Ooma is a legacy cloud communications company serving two separate audiences: home phone owners looking to buy residential VoIP numbers and small business owners looking for virtual phone solutions.
+Ooma is a legacy cloud communications company serving two separate audiences: home phone owners and small businesses.
 Their business line, Ooma Office, is available in the US and Canada.
+You can also make unlimited calls to Mexico and Puerto Rico.

-Ooma’s Canadian platform has significant differences from the US version.
-If you live in Canada and want to buy a Canadian number, for example, you can’t access text messaging at all — a major problem as your business scales.
+That said, Ooma’s Canadian platform has significant differences from the US version.
+If you live in Canada and want to buy a Canadian number, for example, you can only send 100 text messages per month unless you upgrade — a major problem as your business scales.

 Plus, many of the basic features you get with Ooma don’t make sense for distributed teams.
-You may not need overhead paging, analog fax machine support, or intercom systems, but you have to pay for them anyway.
+You may not need overhead paging, analog fax machine support, or intercom systems, but you still have to pay for them.

 • Ring groups